tywalch/electrodb/README.md

 }
 ```

-Filter functions allow you write a `FilterExpression` without having to worry about the complexities of expression attributes.
+Filter functions allow you to write a `FilterExpression` without having to worry about the complexities of expression attributes.
 To accomplish this, ElectroDB injects an object `attributes` as the first parameter to all Filter Functions.
 This object contains every Attribute defined in the Entity's Model with the following operators as methods:

 operator | example | result
 | ----------- | ----------- | ----------- |